Ikutarō Shimizu: Postwar political activism

-In the early postwar period, Shimizu was an active participant in the so-called "subjectivity debates."
-He then became extremely active in the movement against the US-Japan alliance and US military bases in Japan during the 1950s.
-Shimizu was a prominent member, alongside other progressive intellectuals such as Maruyama Masao, of the "Peace Problems Discussion Group (Heiwa Mondai Danwakai), which played a crucial role in providing theoretical underpinnings for the Japanese pacifist and neutralist movements.
+In the early postwar period, Shimizu actively participated in the "subjectivity debates."
+During the 1950s, he became extremely active in the movement against the US-Japan alliance and US military bases in Japan.
+Alongside other progressive intellectuals such as Masao Maruyama, Shimizu was a prominent member of the "Peace Problems Discussion Group (Heiwa Mondai Danwakai)," which played a crucial role in providing theoretical underpinnings for the Japanese pacifist and neutralist movements.
 Shimizu was also seen as the guiding light of the first major anti-base protest movement in Japan following the end of the US military occupation, at Uchinada village in Ishikawa prefecture, against the establishment of a US military artillery range.

 Shimizu was also a leading figure during the massive 1960 Anpo protests against the US-Japan Security Treaty.
-When police instituted an unofficial ban against protests around the National Diet building, Shimizu came up with a clever workaround.
-In the May 1960 issue of the prominent left-leaning journal Sekai, Shimizu published an article entitled "Now, More than Ever, to the Diet!" in which he proposed that instead of requesting police permission to conduct protest marches near the Diet, the anti-treaty movement should invoke an obscure clause in the postwar Japanese constitution promising an individual "right to petition" the government.
+When police instituted an unofficial ban against protests around the National Diet building, Shimizu devised a workaround.
+In the May 1960 issue of the left-leaning journal Sekai, Shimizu published an article entitled "Now, More than Ever, to the Diet!"
+He proposed that instead of requesting police permission to conduct protest marches near the Diet, the anti-treaty movement should invoke an obscure clause in the postwar Japanese constitution promising an individual "right to petition" the government.
 Shimizu argued that as long as each person came to the Diet with an individual petition to the government, they would not have to seek a permit in advance from police.
-Shimizu's proposal was enacted, and served as the theoretical justification for massive protests in front of the Diet in late May and June 1960.
+Shimizu's proposal was enacted and served as the theoretical justification for massive protests in front of the Diet in late May and June 1960.

-Shimizu was deeply disappointed by the failure of the anti-treaty movement to stop the ratification of the treaty in 1960.
-Thereafter, he severed his ties with progressive activists and devoted his attention to academic matters.
-In 1980, he shocked his former compatriots by publishing an essay in the right-wing magazine Shokun! demanding that Japan eliminate the pacifist Article 9 from its constitution, develop nuclear weapons, and return to the emperor-centric nationalism of the prewar era.
-This was viewed by many as a dramatic volte-face and even a betrayal.
+Shimizu was deeply disappointed by the failure of the anti-treaty movement to stop the treaty's ratification in 1960.
+Afterward, he severed his ties with progressive activists and devoted his attention to academic matters.
+In 1980, he surprised his former compatriots by publishing an essay in the right-wing magazine Shokun! demanding that Japan eliminate the pacifist Article 9 from its constitution, develop nuclear weapons, and return to the emperor-centric nationalism of the prewar era.
+This was viewed by many as a dramatic about-face and even a betrayal.
 However, historian Nick Kapur argues that Shimizu's positions had a certain consistency in that they were all grounded in nationalism and a desire for Japan to be a strong, independent nation.